A low order divergence-free H(div)-conforming finite element method for Stokes flows: Numerical experiments

 \section{Numerical experiments}

-We perform some numerical experiments in this section.
-To demonstrate the advantages of divergence-free methods, we also give some results computed by the classical low order Bernardi and Raugel pair \cite{bernardi_analysis_1985}.
-Note that the DOFs and the stencil of our method \cref{formula2} are the same as the Bernardi and Raugel element method. \begin{example}[Convergence test] The exact solutions are prescribed as follows,
+We perform some numerical experiments on four examples.
+The examples in \cref{EX:51} and \cref{EX:53} are from \cite{john_divergence_2017}.
+In some examples, we also give some results computed by the classical low order Bernardi and Raugel pair \cite{bernardi_analysis_1985} to make a comparison.